k21971/EvilHack/doc/evilhack-changelog.md

   killed while polymorphed
 - Fix: Checking floor for tippables can stone you
 - Allow tipping into containers on the floor
+- Fix: players with intrinsic water walking and paranoid: swim enabled still being asked if they really want to enter water/lava